vakila/javascript-first-steps/README.md

 *Launch your JavaScript journey with this friendly, practical introduction from [Anjana Vakil](https://twitter.com/AnjanaVakil)*

-This three day workshop will lead you through your first steps with the JavaScript programming language, equip you with the key concepts & skills you need to become a productive JS programmer, and give you a solid foundation for your onward journey into advanced JS, functional programming, frontend frameworks, and beyond.
+This course will lead you through your first steps with the JavaScript programming language, equip you with the key concepts & skills you need to become a productive JS programmer, and give you a solid foundation for your onward journey into advanced JS, functional programming, frontend frameworks, and beyond.

 ### Benefits:
   - Learn the fundamentals of programming in JavaScript, starting from scratch